 Calibration Error: The audio system has been calibrated for your vehicle from the factory.
-If Calibration Error appears on the display, it means that the radio has not been configured properly for your vehicle and it must be returned to your dealer for service.
+If Calibration Error displays, it means that the radio has not been configured properly for your vehicle and it must be returned to your dealer/retailer for service.

-Locked: This message is displayed when the THEFTLOCK® system has locked up the radio.
-Take the vehicle to your dealer for service.
+Loc or Locked: This message displays when the THEFTLOCK[®] system has locked up the radio.
+Take the vehicle to your dealer/retailer for service.

-If any error occurs repeatedly or if an error cannot be corrected, contact your dealer.
+If any error occurs repeatedly or if an error cannot be corrected, contact your dealer/retailer.